wkumari/draft-chroboczek-int-v4-via-v6/draft-chroboczek-int-v4-via-v6.md

 "v4-via-v6" route.

-This document discusses the protocol design and operations implications of such routes, and is designed to be used as a reference for future documents.
+This document discusses the protocol design and operations implications of such routes and is designed to be used as a reference for future documents.

 { Editor note, to be removed before publication.
 This document is heavily based